smart-home-oss/user-manager/README.md

 ## Infrastructure

-The app requires couple of external dependencies to run: database and authentication server.

-The files that are launching that are located under: `/infra`
+The files that are launching the required dependencies are located in a dedicated repository: [smart-home-oss/infra](https://github.com/smart-home-oss/infra)